kent28808/Password-Generator/README.md

 ## Acknowledgments

-* Hats off to instructional staff and Bootstrap v4.5.2.
+* Hats off to instructional staff and Javascript.